Santa Clarita Blue Heat

-Santa Clarita Blue Heat is an American women's soccer team, founded in 2008.
-The club was known as the Ventura County Fusion for its first two years of existence.
+Santa Clarita Blue Heat is an American women's soccer team based in Santa Clarita, California, a suburb of Los Angeles.
+Founded in 2010, the club was known as the Ventura County Fusion for its first two years of existence.

-The team plays its home games at Canyon High School.
+The team plays its home games at Cougar Stadium on the campus of College of the Canyons.
 During the Fusion days, they played at Bulldog Stadium on the grounds of Buena High School in the city of Ventura, California.

 The team had been a sis organization of the men's Ventura County Fusion team, which plays in the Premier Development League.